Description of Graco Duetsoothe Swing and Rocker

-- The Graco Duet Soothe also bills itself safe for children up to 30 pounds versus 25 for the majority of other swings I looked at, which theoretically, means you may be able to use it longer if you end up with a swing-loving baby.
+- The Graco Duetsoothe Swing and Rocker also bills itself safe for children up to 30 pounds versus 25 for the majority of other swings I looked at, which theoretically, means you may be able to use it longer if you end up with a swing-loving baby.

 - The footprint was slightly smaller—every inch counts when it comes to nursery space—than other swings in its class at 34 x 33 inches across.

-- The swing can be plugged into an outlet or battery operated.
+- The swing operates by plug in an outlet or extra battery.
 The swing requires a D battery to use the vibration setting while rocking.
 Four more D batteries are required to make the swing work when it isn’t plugged into an outlet.
 If you use battery only, swinging two hours a day, you can expect to pay $130 on replacing batteries every year, according to Graco.

 After scouring many reviews and seeing the swing in person and knowing parents who have one, you don’t think you’d be unhappy owning one, but ultimately, when it comes to fussy babies, and the “if” factor of whether your baby will care for the swing at all, the Graco had just a few more bonuses that persuaded me to choose it.